an-crawford/an-crawford.github.io/_posts/2022-12-08-Where-Should-You-Live.md

 To create this tool, we first had to clean the data.
 A number of different tables were joined in pandas, and the number of usable cities was whittled down until we had 950.
 The visualizations were created using the D3.js libraries.

-To check out the wesbite we made, navigate on over [here] (https://josephgeibig.github.io/CityFinder/).
+To check out the wesbite we made, navigate on over [here](https://josephgeibig.github.io/CityFinder/).
 Our group member Joseph was kind enough to host the website on his GitHub pages.